Abdul Haris Nasution: Chairman of the MPRS

 As 1966 wore on, Sukarno was increasingly on the defensive and his popularity was at an all-time low.
 Suharto, who knew that his political victory was near, took to playing the role of the polite Javanese by constantly giving Sukarno reassuring words and defending him from the protests.
-Other generals such as Nasution were not as merciful, as the year drew to a close, Nasution claimed that Sukarno should be held responsible for the dire situation which his Government left Indonesia in.
-Nasution also called for Sukarno be taken to trial.
+Other generals such as Nasution were not as merciful, as the year drew to a close, Nasution claimed that Sukarno should be held responsible for the dire situation in which his Government left Indonesia.
+Nasution also called for Sukarno to be taken to trial.
 On 10 January 1967, Nasution and the MPRS assembled again as Sukarno submitted his report (he did not deliver it in person as a speech) which was hoped to finally address the issue of G30S.
-Dubbed the Pelengkap Nawaksara (Nawaksara Addendum), the report spoke about Sukarno's insistence of calling G30S the 1 October Movement (Gestok).
+Dubbed the Pelengkap Nawaksara (Nawaksara Addendum), the report spoke about Sukarno's insistence on calling G30S the 1 October Movement (Gestok).
 On G30S, Sukarno said that PKI made a big mistake on the morning of 1 October but also added that this was due to the cunning of the neo-colonialists.

-In a subtle jab towards Nasution, Sukarno added that if he was going to be blamed for the G30S, the Minister of Defense and Security at the time should also be blamed for not seeing G30S coming and stopping it before it happened.
+In a subtle jab towards Nasution, Sukarno added that if he was going to be blamed for the G30S, the Minister of Defense and Security at the time should also be blamed for not seeing the G30S coming and stopping it before it happened.
 The report was once again rejected by the MPRS.
 In February 1967, the DPR called for an MPRS Special Session in March to replace Sukarno with Suharto.
-Sukarno seemed resigned to his fate, officially handling day to day control of the Government to Suharto on 22 February 1967 and requiring him only to report if necessary.
-Finally on 12 March 1967, Sukarno was officially removed from power by the MPRS.
+Sukarno seemed resigned to his fate, officially handing day-to-day control of the Government to Suharto on 22 February 1967 and requiring him only to report if necessary.
+Finally, on 12 March 1967, Sukarno was officially removed from power by the MPRS.
 Nasution then swore Suharto into office as the acting president.
 A year later on 27 March 1968, Nasution presided over Suharto's election and inauguration as full President.